BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 ## First steps

-Once you start `NoMachine` these are the first three screens you will see:
+Once you start `NoMachine`, these are the first three screens you will see:

 ![](./media/image1.png){width=65%}